wintersummermint/lodash-fiddle-playground/README.md

 ## Credits

-Credits from Jeff McRiffey  https://github.com/jmcriffey/es6-fiddle-web and samples http://colintoh.com/blog/lodash-10-javascript-utility-functions-stop-rewriting
+Credits from Jeff McRiffey  https://github.com/jmcriffey/es6-fiddle-web and samples https://github.com/mdunisch/lololodash/tree/master/exercises that gives me idea to have a fiddle playground for lodash

 ## License